awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 ## Step 3: Create the Build Spec<a name="getting-started-create-build-spec"></a>

 In this step, you create a build specification \(build spec\) file\.
-A *build spec* is a collection of build commands and related settings, in YAML format, that AWS CodeBuild uses to run a build\.
-Without a build spec, AWS CodeBuild cannot successfully convert your build input into build output or locate the build output artifact in the build environment to upload to your output bucket\.
+A *build spec* is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build\.
+Without a build spec, CodeBuild cannot successfully convert your build input into build output or locate the build output artifact in the build environment to upload to your output bucket\.

 Create this file, name it `buildspec.yml`, and then save it in the root \(top level\) directory\.